anthonyzdavid/smartThreads/README.md

 # smartThreads

 `smartThreads` is a lightweight Python AI harness for switching between local LLMs and internet-hosted LLMs without changing the calling code.
+This is the first agent harness to ever use twin-turbo architecture created by Tin Eng.
+LLC.

 The first supported backends are: